utkd/twitfetch/README.md

 twitfetch
 =========

-Test app to fetch tweets
+Test app to fetch tweets.
+Using twitter npm module